 Plugging is the method of inducing negative torque in the rotor of an induction motor to rapidly bring its speed of rotation to zero.
 This is done by reversing the supply connection at the stator terminals.
-The reversal of terminal connection of a motor running at a certain RPM, reverses the current flow and the magnetic field in the armature which tends to generate a torque in the reverse direction thereby slowing the motor down, stopping it and forcing it to rotate in the reverse direction.
+The reversal of the terminal connection of a motor running at a certain RPM reverses the current flow and the magnetic field in the armature which tends to generate a torque in the reverse direction thereby slowing the motor down, stopping it, and forcing it to rotate in the reverse direction.

 Plugging a DC motor

 Plugging is possible in DC motors also.
 All we need to do is to reverse the supply to armature terminals while the field supply remains unaltered.
-Reversal of the armature supply reverses directions of the current flow and the magnetic field and the motor stops rapidly.
+Reversal of the armature supply reverses the directions of the current flow and the magnetic field and the motor stops rapidly.

 If the supply to the motor must be cut off as soon as the speed equals zero otherwise the motor starts accelerating in the opposite direction.

 Drawbacks of plugging a motor